-Oakite Products Inc. warrants that the product or products described herein will conform with its published specifications, the products supplied by Oakite and information related to them are intended to use by buyers having necessary industrial skill and knowledge.
-Buyers should undertake sufficient verification and testing to determine the subspite of the Oakite materials for their own periodic purpose.
-Since buyers conditions of use of products are beyond Oakite's control.
+Oakite Products Inc. warrants that the product or products described herein will conform with its published specifications, the products supplied by Oakite and information related to them are intended for use by buyer's having necessary industrial skill and knowledge.
+Buyers should undertake sufficient verification and testing to determine the autability of the Oakite materials for their own periodic purpose.
+Since buyer's conditions of use of products are beyond Oakite's control.
 Oakite does not warrant any recommendations and information for the use of such products.
-OAKITE DISCLAMS ALL OTHER WARRANTIES INCLUDING THE IMPLIED WARRANTY OF MERCHANTABILITY AND FITNESS FOR ANY PARTICULAR PURPOSE IN CONJECTION WITH THE USE OF ITS PRODUCTS.
+OAKITE DISCUMIS ALL OTHER WARRANTIES INCLUDING THE IMPRIED WARRANTY OF MERCHANTABILITY AND FITNESS FOR ANY PARTICULAR PURPOSE IN CONNECTION WITH THE USE OF ITS PRODUCTS.